-DCCED, on behalf of Municipality of Anchorage, intends to provide financial assistance to Habitat for Humanity-Anchorage to construct new affordable homeownership housing.
+DCCED, on behalf of Municipality of Anchorage, intends to provide financial assistance to Habitat for Humanity-Anchorage, or qualified subrecipient/developer, to construct new affordable homeownership housing.
 Habitat for Humanity-Anchorage is a Non-Profit Community Housing Development Organization with 30 years of experience serving local low-moderate income families.
-Under this program, Habitat for Humanity may acquire real estate suitable for development/re-development and construct new affordable, accessible, and sustainable housing.
+Under this program, Habitat for Humanity may acquire real estate suitable for development/redevelopment and construct new affordable, accessible, and sustainable housing.
 All housing units must meet current adopted International Residential Building codes and the State of Alaska Building Energy Efficiency Standards.